Back to Tennessee

 What This Bill Does

-• Removes the current law that makes it an offense when someone patronizes prostitution from a minor or an adult posing as a minor.
+• Removes the current rule that makes patronizing prostitution from a minor or an intellectually disabled person a trafficking offense.

-• Makes it a Class A misdemeanor to patronize prostitution from a law enforcement officer.
+• Makes it a Class A misdemeanor to patronize prostitution with a law enforcement officer (posing as a prostitute).

-• Makes it a Class B felony to patronize prostitution from a person with an intellectual disability or a law enforcement officer pretending to be a minor.
+• Makes it a Class B felony to patronize prostitution with someone posing as an intellectually disabled individual.

-• Makes it a Class A felony to patronize prostitution from someone under 18 years old.
+• Makes it a Class A felony to patronize prostitution with someone under 18 years old.

 Who It Names or Affects